Douglas Adams said it best, “I like deadlines—I like the whooshing sound they make as they fly by.”

 Are State Tax Deadlines the Same as Federal Tax Deadlines?

 Not always.
-If you live in Alaska, Florida, Nevada, Texas, or Wyoming, you don’t have to pay any income taxes, so you wouldn’t need to file taxes for your state.
+If you live in Alaska, Florida, Nevada, South Dakota, Texas, Washington or Wyoming, you don’t have to pay any state income taxes, so you wouldn’t need to file income taxes for your state.

 If you live in New Hampshire or Tennessee, take note that while your state does not tax wages, they do tax income and dividends.
-Generally speaking, your state tax filing deadline will be the same as the federal deadline for personal income taxes, which at the time of this article, was moved to May 17, 2022 (usually it’s April 15).
-However, some states have different dates, such as Hawaii (April 20), Iowa (April 30), Maryland (July 15), and Oklahoma (June 15).
-Other states, like Idaho, New Hampshire, and South Dakota, did not move back the date for 2022 as the IRS did, so this coming year the deadline is still April 15.
+Generally speaking, your state tax filing deadline will be the same as the federal deadline for personal income taxes.
+However, some states have different dates, such as Delaware (May 1), Iowa (April 30), Louisiana (May 15) and Virginia (May 1).

 Where Can I Find My State’s Tax Deadline?